‘Spider-Man’: The Case for Felicia Hardy AKA Black Cat to Join the Marvel Cinematic Universe

 Felicia Hardy, however, has always stood on her own two feet, usually out of pure stubbornness.
 Black Cat always took a proactive path, whether it’s breaking her father out of prison, obtaining her own superpowers, or flustering the chatty webhead into speechlessness.

-In addition to her strong motivations, the Marvel antihero’s extremely confident.
+In addition to her strong motivations, the Marvel antihero has extreme confidence.

 Even with his Spider-Sense, Black Cat can catch him off guard

-After Peter graduated high school, he ditched the more awkward aspects of himself.
+After Peter graduated high school, he ditched his more awkward aspects.
 His confidence as Spider-Man lent itself to Peter, but Black Cat could always shake that to the core.

 Somehow possessing even more confidence than Spider-Man, a big part of Felicia Hardy’s charm comes from her teasing, often risqué, and flirtatious nature.
 WeGotThisCovered reported a rumor from Mikey Sutton.

-“The MCU’s Black Cat will stick close to the personality template set by her comic book counterpart, with student Felicia Hardy showing absolutely no interest in geeky science enthusiast Peter,” WeGotThisCovered says.
+“The MCU’s Black Cat will stick close to the personality template set by her comic book counterpart, with student Felicia Hardy showing absolutely no interest in geeky science enthusiast Peter,” WGTC said.
 “But she’ll be completely smitten with Spider-Man.”